Instructions For Use

 Step 1: Prepare Skin

-Ensure areas of adhesion are free of any blood or other materials.
-Cleanse the skin with alcohol and allow to completely dry.
+Prior to use of HEMIGARD® Interlock devices, ensure that skin around wound is free of any blood or other materials.
+If applicable, degrease the skin with alcohol and allow to completely dry.
 Hair may need to be clipped depending on surgeon preference.
 Device adhesion to hair-bearing or oily skin may be poor.

 Step 2: Adhere Strips